 - Remove vegetation and items that could catch fire from around and under decks.

 - Create additional separation between trees, shrubs and items that could catch fire, such as patio furniture, wood piles, swing sets, etc.

-Extending from 30'-100' (or more, if required due to steep slopes, nearby vegetation conditions, and/or your local fire department), this zone should include at a minimum:
+Extending from 30'-100' or to your property line at a minimum (you may be required to provide more clearance due to steep slopes, nearby vegetation conditions, and/or other conditions identified by the fire department).
+This zone should include at a minimum:

 - Cut or mow annual grass down to a maximum height of 4 inches.

 - Create horizontal spacing between shrubs and trees.
 (See diagram)